-The Appeals Process in Chicago
+The Appeals Process in Cook County

 The property tax appeal process can be a very difficult and perplexing system of Constitutional rights, State laws, and County ordinances.
 There are several distinct administrative agencies and the courts, with each having its own rules, forms, policies, practices, and procedures that must be strictly followed for a successful appeal.
 Moreover, each property tax agency considers issues and arguments differently, and even contradictory—while one agency may completely reject an argument, another agency may agree unequivocally.